 Generate pools of random words from Cut'n'Mix's embedded English dictionary database to inspire creativity

 Blend (mashup) words or phrases from up to 4 different text files or "tracks"

 Generate random poetry using the "ROBOPOEM" algorithm which automatically calculates rhythm and rhyme

 Create new words and names using "word shredding" and "word gluing"

 In February 2012, Version 5.4 was to be the final release of Cut'n'Mix available for shareware licensing.
 Later that year Cut'n'Mix ceased to be a commercial "product" with associated bug fixes and technical support...
-Now, in response to numerous requests, an "as-is" (unsupported), full-function version of Cut'n'Mix will be made available free of charge from the following location @ The Internet Annex:
+Now, in response to numerous requests, an "as-is" (unsupported), full-function version of Cut'n'Mix is available free of charge:

 Find out about how the Cut'n'Mix application came to be: from the initial inspiration through the variety of different versions, all is documented in the Cut-up Application Museum.